Calinou/game-maps-obj/README.md

 Looking for the cmvalley map exported as an OBJ file?
 Head to the [Releases](https://github.com/Calinou/game-maps-obj/releases/latest) tab.

+## Caveats

+- Maps are exported at a larger scale than you probably want.
+  This may cause large maps not to appear at all once imported due to view frustum culling.
+To solve this, tell the engine to import the OBJ mesh at a lower scale if possible.
+Otherwise, you can scale the OBJ mesh by a factor of about 0.1.
+(This may reduce mesh precision, which is why scaling at import-time should be preferred.)
+- Due to how maps are designed in Cube 2 engine games, their topology may be inefficient or otherwise unusual.
+This could lead to issues when generating collision meshes automatically.

 ## License

 See `.txt` files associated with each map for the license.